bernardoantunes/bernardoantunes.github.com/_posts/2013-01-17-knowledge-management-center-and-dynamic-learning-system.md

 Most persons think about knowledge as an abstract topic extremely difficult (if not impossible) to control and manage.

-The common knowledge tell us that the human being is a system with flaws and that it is not possible to make a precise management about each element's knowledge, and as a consequence the company must accept its unfortunately correlation to this human flaw.
+The common knowledge tells us that the human being is a system with flaws and that it is not possible to make a precise mesurement about each element's knowledge, and as a consequence the company must accept its unfortunate correlation to this human flaw.
 Although the idea that I just described seems correct, the truth is that this idea/notion is completely *wrong*.

 The first thing that we need to have always in our minds is that humans have characteristics that are completely different than of the machines, and if we know which are humans strengths and weaknesses we can implement a system that is built to address and work with those characteristics.
-It mandatory to stop to expect humans to behave as machines, and start using better our strong points while minimizing our "weaknesses".
+It's mandatory to stop to expect humans to behave as machines, and start using better our strong points while minimizing our "weaknesses".

-In the future, any company that wont have a knowledge management system and strategy that allows it to manage, control, motorize and act upon all the elements in the company (humans and systems) will be destined to fail or fall behind the updated competition.
+In the future, any company that won't have a knowledge management system and strategy that allows it to manage, control, monitorize and act upon all the elements in the company (humans and systems) will be destined to fail or fall behind the updated competition.

 #The Concept of Knowledge